 - If necessary, you must treat pregnant gilts and sows against internal and external parasites. - If they are placed in farrowing crates, you must thoroughly clean pregnant sows and gilts. - In the week before the expected farrowing time, you must give sows and gilts enough suitable nesting material unless it is not technically practical because of the slurry system you use. - During farrowing, an unobstructed area behind the sow or gilt must be available for the ease of natural or assisted farrowing. - If you keep sows loose in farrowing pens, there must be some method of protecting the piglets, such as farrowing rails. - In the week before the expected farrowing time and during farrowing, you may keep sows and gilts out of sight of other pigs. - You must keep sows and gilts in groups except during the period between seven days before the predicted day of farrowing and the day on which the weaning of piglets (including any piglets fostered) is complete.
 The pen where you keep the group must have sides greater than 2.8 metres (m) in length, except when there are fewer than six in the group.
 In this case, the sides of the pen must be no less than 2.4m in length.
 On holdings of fewer than 10 sows, you may keep sows and gilts individually as long as their accommodation keeps to the general requirements for pig accommodation. - The total unobstructed floor area available to each female pig after service, when you keep them in groups, must be at least 1.64 square metres for each gilt and 2.25 square metres for each sow.
 When you keep these animals in groups of fewer than six, you must increase the unobstructed floor area by 10%.
 When you keep these animals in groups of 40 or more, you can reduce the unobstructed floor area by 10%.
 A part of this equal to at least 0.95 square metres for each gilt and at least 1.3 square metres for each sow must be continuous solid floor.
-Up to 15% of this area may be for drainage openings. - The requirements relating to the size of stalls and flooring area described in the above paragraphs apply to you only if your holding was newly built, rebuilt or brought into use for the first time after 1 January 2003.
-It will apply to all holdings from 1 January 2013. - As well as the requirements of the paragraph entitled Feed, Water and Other Substances on page 33, you must feed sows and gilts using a system which means each pig can get enough food even when other pigs are competing for food. - You must give all dry pregnant sows and gilts enough bulky or high-fibre food as well as high-energy food to satisfy their hunger and need to chew.
+Up to 15% of this area may be for drainage openings. - As well as the requirements of the paragraph entitled Feed, Water and Other Substances on page 34, you must feed sows and gilts using a system which means each pig can get enough food even when other pigs are competing for food. - You must give all dry pregnant sows and gilts enough bulky or high-fibre food as well as high-energy food to satisfy their hunger and need to chew.